 Text: 12 pt Garamond with display lines on title page up to 36 pt, hand-printed from magnesium plates, text set by Callum Johnston.
 Linocuts printed by the artist directly from the original blocks.
 Cover printed from one large linocut, into which the artist has hand-cut the titling.

 One poem, ‘In this stilled air the turning trees’, with a linocut image hand-printed by the artist from the original block is available as a single print signed by artist and author, limited to 12 numbered copies only.
 290 mm x 335 mm.

 Published by Singing Nettle Press, 17th November 2016.
 Still air is the first and so far only publication of Singing Nettle Press, set up by Sara Philpott in her own living-room.

 The numbered copies of the limited edition are all gone.
-One or two proof copies may still be available.
+A few of the prints may still be available.
 Contact writer or artist (www.saraphilpott.com) for information.